-Ubud Writers and Readers Festival is Southeast Asia’s most prominent annual literary festival for exchange of words, ideas and cross-cultural dialogue.
+Ubud Writers and Readers Festival is Southeast Asia’s most prominent annual literary festival for the exchange of words, ideas and cross-cultural dialogue.
 It aims towards achieving a world which respects inspirations, ideas and concerns of each other to overcome geographical and cultural barriers.
-With the participation of over 150 literary figures that includes writers, artists, activists from over 30 countries, the festival provides a platform to engage in tales and performances to make a difference in the world.
+With the participation of over 150 literary figures including writers, artists, and activists from over 30 countries, the festival provides a platform to engage in tales and performances to make a difference in the world.

 Tickets: IDR 50,000- IDR 4,000,000